Adult/Gerontology Acute Care Nurse Practitioner (AGACNP)

-The demand for Adult Gerontology Acute Care Nurse Practitioners has kept pace with the rapid growth in complexity in the acute healthcare environment.
-These advanced practice nurses are prepared to provide advanced nursing and or specialized medical care to adults across the lifespan with complex, acute and chronic illnesses in a variety of healthcare settings.
-Such settings may include, specialty clinics, emergency departments, and acute, sub-acute, and intensive/critical care areas.
+The demand for Adult Gerontology Acute Care Nurse Practitioners has grown rapidly along with the complexity in the acute healthcare environment.
+As an advanced practice nurse, you’ll provide advanced nursing and specialized medical care to adults with complex, acute and chronic illnesses.
+You may work in a variety of healthcare settings such as specialty clinics, emergency departments, and acute, sub-acute, and intensive/critical care areas.

-While most AGACNPs practice in acute care and hospital based settings, the continuum of acute care services spans the geographic settings of home, ambulatory care, urgent care, and rehabilitative care.
+While most AGACNPs practice in acute care and hospital-based settings, the continuum of acute care services may also include homes, ambulatory care, urgent care, and rehabilitative care.
 In addition to managing patient care, the AGACNP utilizes invasive interventions and procedures to promote physiologic stability.

-The Master’s Degree in Nursing prepares students to perform a wide variety of procedures, and the skill sets required by each positions re often dependent on the specific patient population goals, including patient stabilization, minimization of complications, and promotion of physical and psychological well-being.
+The Master’s Degree in Nursing prepares students to perform a wide variety of procedures, and the skill sets required by each positions often depend on the specific patient population goals, including patient stabilization, minimization of complications, and promotion of physical and psychological well-being.

 - Emphasizes the Advance Practice Model with critical thinking, diagnostic reasoning, and problem solving

 - Includes evidence-based practice research application and utilization

 - Provides a minimum of 630 clinical hours of supervised clinical practice

 - Program is based on a 3-year time commitment

 - Many Core classes offered with an online format